danykakbyrnes/US_Phosphorus/README.txt

 	Generates boxplots of the distribution of proportion of manure-derived P inputs in each quadrant and maps of the proportion of manure-derived P inputs in 1980 and 2017.
 	** THIS SCRIPT MIGHT BE UNUSED.

-FIG_Regional_cSurplus.m
+FIG_Regional_PUE_Surp_cSURP_lollicharts.m
-	Generates lolli charts of cumulative surplus in 1980 and 2017.
-Output Figure 7c.
+	Generates lolli charts for surplus (1930, 1980, and 2017), PUE and cumulative surplus (1980, 2017) in Figures 2c, 5c, and 7c.

 FIG_Regional_PUE_component_timeseries.m
 	Generates the median timeseries of PUE and surplus components (manure, fertilizer, and crop removal).
+Also generates the total agricultural land use in each region.
 Output Figures 3 and 4.